 These specifics of spoken language have to be considered when developing Natural Language systems.
 Many classical NLP models trained on datasets of written language don’t perform well on spoken language.

-How does one develop a Voice AI service that converts speech to the meaning and offers human-like conversations?
+How does one develop a Voice AI Platform that converts speech to the meaning and offers human-like conversations?
 Here are some tricks we shared on Spoken Language Understanding.

 - Develop Word Vectors for sentences using classical NLP training set.